2012 Slovenian presidential election: Tracking polls

-Results and reactions
+Results

 First round

 The first round took place on 11 November.
 Contrary to predictions, the exit polls indicated that the first round was won by Pahor (41.9%), followed by Türk (37.2%) and Zver (20.8%).
 After 99.91% of votes counted, Pahor got 40%, followed by Türk with 35.8% and Zver with 24.2%.
 The voter turnout was record-low at less than 48%.
 For comparison, the first round of the 2007 election saw 58% of the electorate casting their votes and the 1992 election even more than 85%.

 In his first response, Pahor expressed a surprise by the amount of support in the first round and stated that he will aim to continue to be a candidate that is not limited to one side of the political spectrum.
 Türk mentioned that the low voter turnout indicated the disappointment of people regarding the political situation and that the voters should decide what country they want to live in.
 Zver thanked his supporters and stated he was "sad" but did not decide which of the remaining two candidates he would endorse in the second round.

 In the following days, analysts expressed opinion that Pahor now has better chances in the runoff.
 Pahor appeared to attract votes from both sides of the political spectrum, even one third of the voters of the SDS party.
 On the other hand, Türk got most of his votes from supporters of Positive Slovenia and from one third of supporters of Pahor's SD.
 Increasing support of Pahor during the campaign was also attributed to better performance of his in televised debates.

 Discrepancies between the opinion polls and the results in the first round were attributed to low voter turnout, especially as a part of Türk's supporters presumably stayed at home.
 Low turnout was also interpreted as people being "fed up" with the political situation in Slovenia.